exasol/sqlalchemy-exasol/doc/user_guide/configuration/security.rst

     However, this should **NEVER** be used for production.

-Passing a Certificate Location into the Connection
+Custom Certificate Location
-""""""""""""""""""""""""""""""""""""""""""""""""""
+"""""""""""""""""""""""""""

-At this time, it is not possible to specify a unique certificate location into the connection URL.
-This is supported directly by PyExasol and is a feature that could be supported in SQLAlchemy-Exasol.
+At this time, it is not possible to specify a custom certificate location into the connection URL.
+This is supported by the backend code (PyExasol) and is a feature that could be added to SQLAlchemy-Exasol.

 .. _disable_certificate_verification: